anhnguyendepocen/examples_martinjhnhadley-examples-101/README.md

 - An installation of R [https://cran.r-project.org/](https://cran.r-project.org/)
 - An installation of RStudio [https://www.rstudio.com/products/rstudio/download/](https://www.rstudio.com/products/rstudio/download/)

-# Working with these materials
+# Working with these materials (DATA ONLY)

-You will need to download the materials in this repository to your local computer, here's a short URL to get you to this page: [https://goo.gl/2LwAWh](https://goo.gl/2LwAWh).
+You will need to download the materials in this repository to your local computer, here's a short URL to get you to this page: [https://bit.ly/2MJz4T0](https://bit.ly/2MJz4T0).
+This is a specific branch of the materials which contains only data.

 Click on "Clone or download" and select "Download as ZIP".